OSMNames/OSMNames/docs/introduction.rst

 OSMNames is an open source tool that allows creating geographical gazetter data out of OpenStreetMap OSM files.

 There is a need for a data set consisting of street names of the world.
-Such gazetteer data however is either not available for every country (openaddresses.io) or is not in a compact format.
+Such gazetteer data however is either not available for every country (openaddresses.io) or is not in a suitable format.
 Furthermore, if such data is found, it is often not for free.
 A global data set can be downloaded at https://osmnames.org.

 A current implementation on how the data looks like in a geocoder can be seen at https://osmnames.klokantech.com